-Astoundingly, Dena has also found time to hone her skills as a Jazz educator, and has been on the faculty at some prestigious education venues, including Manhattan School of Music, NYU, The New School, Long Island University, Purchase College in New York, and The Hartt School of Music in Connecticut.
-Ms. DeRose is currently the Head of Jazz Vocal Department at The University of Music and Dramatic Arts in Graz, Austria and has been teaching at the Prince Claus Conservatory of Music in The Netherlands for the past 7 years.
-She frequently teaches at clinics and workshops, such as the Dave Brubeck Institute in Oakland, CA, The Jazz School in Berkeley, CA, Taller de Musics in Barcelona, Spain, NJPAC Jazz for Teen Program, the Stanford Jazz Workshop, The Litchfield Summer Jazz Camp, and the Rotterdam Summer Jazz School, amongst others.
-She has served as a judge at both the Thelonious Monk Vocal Competition and served for 6 years on the NJ Star Ledger Scholarship Awards.
+Astoundingly, Dena has also found time to hone her skills as a Jazz educator, and in the past was on the adjunct faculty at some the most prestigious jazz institutes, including Manhattan School of Music, NYU, The New School, Long Island University, Purchase College in New York, The Hartt School of Music in Connecticut, and was on the faculty for 10 years at “New York Comes To Groningen” Prince Claus Conservatoire of Music in Holland.
+Ms. DeRose is currently tenured as the Professor of Jazz Voice at the Jazz Institute of The University of Music and Performing Arts in Graz, Austria.
+She frequently leads clinics and workshops at such prestigious schools and festivals such as the Stanford Jazz Workshop, Centrum-Port Townsend Jazz, the Dave Brubeck Institute in Oakland, CA, The Jazz School in Berkeley, CA, the JEN, Taller de Musics in Barcelona-Spain, NJPAC Jazz for Teen Program, The Litchfield Summer Jazz Camp, the Rotterdam Summer Jazz School, and The Royal Conservatory of Music in Den Haag, among others.
+She has served as a first round judge at the Thelonious Monk Vocal Competition and served 6 years on the NJ Star Ledger Scholarship Awards committee.